LI-Nieves/DnD-notes/docs/data/notes/ad5d789p1z8uu223odqx63k.md

 ## Connyberry
 - Arrive at 20:00 -- it's foggy
 - We see the entrance of her home: a hole in a tree with a lantern outside
-    - Emerit throws paper airplane made of Pamphlet of Researchtology through the opening, which flies in but disappears
+    - Emiret throws paper airplane made of Pamphlet of Researchtology through the opening, which flies in but disappears
 - The witch comes out with the paper airplane in her hand then burns it
     - She sees the Dendrar's Silver Crown on Akta's head and asks him if he's a descendant of a Dendrar
     - She eventually takes the crown off Akta's head